Paromitar Ek Din

 Paromitar Ek Din (পারমিতার একদিন Paromitar Êkdin, lit.
 "One day of Paromita's", English title: House of Memories) is a 2000 Indian Bengali drama film directed by Aparna Sen.

 Plot

 The film explores the dual themes of friendship and loneliness.
-Sanaka (Aparna Sen) and Paromita (Rituparna Sengupta) are mother and daughter-in-law who, despite differences in age, backgrounds and temperaments, build a strong bond together.
-But when Paromita's marriage to Sanaka's son breaks down, social mores prevent the women from remaining close friends.

-While Paromita remarries and begins a new life, her mother-in-law, Sanaka, is left heartbroken and alone and eventually falls seriously ill.
+The film starts at Sanaka's funeral where Paromita is invited too.
+Paromita goes into a flashback where it is shown that she was previously married to Sanaka's younger son, Biru.
+The mother-in-law and daughter-in-law duo, Sanaka (Aparna Sen) and Paromita (Rituparna Sengupta), despite differences in age, backgrounds and temperaments, build a strong bond.
+But when Paromita's marriage to Biru breaks down, social mores prevent the women from remaining close friends.
+While Paromita marries Rajeev Shrivastav and begins a new life, her mother-in-law, Sanaka, is left heartbroken and alone and eventually falls seriously ill.
 When Paromita learns of her friend's deterioration, she is compelled to flout convention, and returns to nurse Sanaka on her deathbed.
+Sanaka dies, leaving her family shattered.
+The flashback ends, Paromita leaves the funeral and realizes that she and Rajeev are expecting their first child.